dcgreatrex/decisionExpt_averaging/README.md

 Many perceptual decision-making experiments force participants to listen or view stimuli with a fixed duration and then to respond during a determined response period.
 This method is problematic when collecting behaviorual data as it becomes impossible to dissociate decision processes from response processes and to know at what point in time participants would have gathered enough decision evidence before responding naturally.
 Hence, participants might make up their mind as to which category a stimulus belongs to well before they have perceived the entire stimulus and before the defined response period.
 The data, however, would not be able to show this.

 'decisionExpt_averaging' addresses the above limitation.
 It investigates the effects of temporal variance on complex decision-making in a scenario in which participants control the stimulus duration.
-As a result the task is more representative of everyday decision-making than those that use a fixed response period and allows for the explicit analysis of the decision-making process.
+As a result, the task is more representative of everyday decision-making than those that use a fixed response period and allows for the explicit analysis of the decision-making process.

 ## Questions being investigated:
 1. Does temporal variance in a sequnece of acoustic events affect response time distributions and error rates in a self-paced complex averaging task?